 However, you may be surprised to learn that this concern did not materialize overnight.
 Indeed, the issue traces back to the earliest days of the public internet.

-When the commercial Internet was still in its infancy, World Wide Web inventor Timothy Berners-Lee had this to say about accessibility: “The power of the Web is in its universality.
-Access by everyone regardless of disability is an essential aspect.”
+When the commercial Internet was still in its infancy, World Wide Web inventor had this to say about accessibility:

-At the time that Prof. Berners-Lee—who is also the director of the World Wide Web Consortium (W3C)—made this statement, there weren’t a whole lot of people using the Internet.
-In 1997, for instance, the year he launched the IPO for Web Accessibility Initiative, only about 1.7 percent of the world’s population was active online.
+Prof. Berners-Lee was also the director of the World Wide Web Consortium (W3C).
+And at the time that he made this statement, there weren’t a whole lot of people using the Internet.
+In 1997, he launched the IPO for the Web Accessibility Initiative.
+And only about 1.7 percent of the world’s population was active online.

 However, Berners-Lee’s vision did not end up consigned to the dustbin of history.
 It has resurfaced, brimming with new energy and purpose.

-Thus, in the development community today, a vibrant, ongoing discussion about how to make the interwebs accessible as urged by Berner-Lee is taking place.
+Thus, as urged by Berner-Lee, in the development community today, a vibrant, ongoing discussion is taking place.
+Discussions about how to make the interwebs accessible.

-This conversation inspires more and more leaders from each software niche to integrate accessibility into their development practices and into their dialogues with clients.
+This conversation inspires more and more leaders from each software niche.
+Encouraged to integrate accessibility into their development practices and into their dialogues with clients.

 Your Role in Promoting Accessibility

-You say you’re interested in joining this conversation but aren’t a developer?
+Do you say you’re interested in joining this conversation but aren’t a developer?
 No problem.
-You can participate simply by asking the Internet builders in your orbit to help remove all barriers preventing those with disabilities from using the Internet.
+You can still participate.
+Even by simply talking with the Internet builders in your orbit.
+Ask them to help remove all barriers preventing those with disabilities from using the Internet.

-Or, if you’d like to engage on a larger scale, there are hundreds of conversations taking place in forums, chat channels, and other places where you can learn (and contribute ideas of your own) about how to make accessibility a website core-feature rather than an afterthought.
+Or, if you’d like to engage on a larger scale, there are ways to do that too.
+There are hundreds of conversations taking place in forums, chat channels, and other places.
+Where you can learn (and contribute ideas of your own) about how to make accessibility a website core-feature rather than an afterthought.

 As an aside, you’ll be interested to know that WordPress is busily incorporating greater accessibility within its source code.